 If you’re going to be hanging things around the house, having a hammer in your toolbox is crucial.
 For quick repairs and hanging nails and screws, a hammer is much easier and more efficient to use than a drill.
 If you don’t already have a hammer, I would definitely recommend that you invest in one.
+They are great tools for all-around work in the house.
+You will be able to work anytime you with great efficiency with a hammer by your side.
 They’re not expensive to buy and can be used for a variety of DIY tasks.

 This might seem like it belongs in the craft cupboard rather than your toolbox but hear me out on this.
 For quick repairs, a glue gun is incredibly handy.
 It might not give as good results as doing the job properly, but when you’re in a rush, it can be a lifesaver.
 Just make sure to keep little hands away from it when it’s hot as the glue can easily scald the skin.

 Be it swapping the handles on your interior doors or putting up a stair gate, as a DIY dad a set of screwdrivers is a must.
 No matter what the project, be it doing up someone’s bedroom or putting together flat packed living room furniture, a screwdriver is a must.

 There you have it, our ultimate guide to all your toolbox essentials.